 To ensure multisectoral response to COVID-19 the Government of Georgia (GoG) took initial steps as early as early January 2020.
 The first Government Decree #164 on “Approval of Measures to Prevent the Possible Spread of the New Coronavirus in Georgia and Approval of an Emergency Response Plan for Cases Caused by COVID-19” was adopted a national multisectoral committee was established.
 According to the Operational Response Plan, approved by the GoG, each line ministry and government entity has clearly defined roles and responsibilities at every stage of COVID-19 response.

 To prevent spread of the virus, on March 21, 2020 the Parliament of Georgia has approved the declaration of a State of Emergency aimed to counter the global coronavirus pandemic.
 The critical restrictions are imposed on movement, in line with social distancing practices that are emerging worldwide.
 Following the announcement of the state emergency, all educational institutions and many public venues, including gyms, museums, and theaters, malls, shops, bars and restaurants were closed.
 Strict transportation restrictions were introduced, including the suspension of air and rail traffic, as well as borders with neighboring countries, Armenia, Azerbaijan, and Russia were closed.
-Additional quarantine measures have followed, including: restrictions on the movement of persons by foot or by means of transport is prohibited for the period of emergency from 09:00 pm to 06:00 am; prohibition of meetings more than 10 people, public events and other mass events; requiring that schools and universities shift to online and distance-learning methods.
+Additional quarantine measures have followed, including: restrictions on the movement of persons by foot or by means of transport is prohibited for the period of emergency from 09:00 pm to 06:00 am; prohibition of meetings more than 3 people, public events and other mass events; requiring that schools and universities shift to online and distance-learning methods.
+In addition, starting from April 17, additional lockdown measures were introduced disallowing all transport movement except from delivery cars and cargo transport.
 The Government decided to make all medical care related to COVID-19 free, whether or not patients have medical insurance.
 As part of preventative measures, to prevent spread of the virus in the country, special checkpoints have been set up in Tbilisi, Batumi, Kutaisi, Rustavi, Poti, Zugdidi and Gori cities of the country to screen people and carry out better control of the situation.

 The lockdown and closure of all non-essential business activities, especially if sustained over time, are expected to slow down the production, increase layoffs, reduce labor income especially for private sector workers with significant impacts on poverty and unemployment.
 Existing workers are expected either to lose jobs or to lose a substantial share of their labor income due to the lower level of activities because of the lockdown and sustained government’s restrictions.